ReneeVandervelde/ReneeVandervelde/README.md

+⚠️ I don't use GitHub anymore!

-This is my Personal GitHub, where I keep some of my open source projects.
+This is my Personal GitHub.

-In general, most of my personal coding is kept private, these days, and not visible on GitHub.
+I've started to keep most of my coding projects private.
+So you won't see much of my coding activity here.

-I also publish some projects under the org [@InkApplications].
+I have also published some projects under the org [@InkApplications].
 You can learn more about me on [my website][website].

 [website]: https://ReneeVandervelde.com